 Over the last decade, scientists and humanists have renamed our current geological era the “Anthropocene” in recognition of the profound impact that human activities have had upon the earth’s crust and atmosphere.
 The move would equate humanity with geological forces like glaciers, volcanoes, and meteors and it suggests that a sharp division between nature and culture or technology is no longer tenable.We are looking what the French historian Ferdinand Braudel called the longue duree.

-Dr. Joelle Gergis' The Sunburn Country The History and Future of Climate Change in Australia' argues that the scientific evidence shows that Australia is now starting to move out of the realm of natural variability that we've seen in the recent geologic past.
+Dr. Joelle Gergis' The Sunburnt Country: The History and Future of Climate Change in Australia' argues that the scientific evidence shows that Australia is now starting to move out of the realm of natural variability that we've seen in the recent geologic past.
 The Australasian region is warming and our fingerprints are all over that signal.
 All of our weather and climate is now occurring on the background of a warming planet.
-The challenge is opportunity in terms of really transforming our society into a sustainable one on the planet rather than a destructive one that is making our planet quite unsafe.
+The challenge is to transform our society into a sustainable one on the planet, rather than a destructive one that is making our planet quite unsafe.

 The growing sense of urgency surrounding climate change has generated a dialogue among artists, critics and theorisers reading the role of art in this contemporary crisis.The Cape Farewell project and the Canary Project are well known examples.
 The Art + Climate Change festival is an Australian example.